tdoan5/CISC5950-Project/README.md

 ```
 - Using template engine

-Jade is a template engine for better generate the HTML file.
+Jade is a template engine for better generating the HTML file.

 The basic sytax is simple but powerful